Blockchain-based Proof of Location: Robustness Analysis

+Another threat exists when two or more malicious peers collude to generate false proofs of location.
+In literature, this kind of attack is denoted as \textit{Sybil attack} \cite{Douceur2002}.
+Let us consider a malicious peer that tries to prove itself in a geographic location that is not the actual one, with the help of another malicious peer.
+The two peers agree upon producing a proof of location attesting that their geographic locations are different from the actual ones.
+Then, they broadcast the false proof of location into the network.
-Since our protocol relies on a location-based peer-to-peer protocol where peers expect to be directly connected, in the overlay network, with their geographic neighbors, colluding peers can be easily identified by means of the short-range communication technology.
-Moreover, it is unlikely that the whole list of neighbors provided by the peer-to-peer protocol is made of colluding peers.
-For the sake of precision, there are four possible situations: \begin{enumerate} \item \textbf{Proof-of-location and location declared in the peer-to-peer overlay are equal and both fake.} If a peer receives a proof-of-location concerning two other peers that claim to be close to it, it verifies that at least one of the two peers can be contacted with the short-range communication technology; if not, the proof-of-location is discarded. \item \textbf{Proof-of-location and location declared in the peer-to-peer overlay are different and both fake.} If a peer receives from another peer a proof-of-location concerning the latter peer and related to a geographic location that is different from the one provided by the peer-to-peer overlay, such a proof-of-location is immediately discarded. \item \textbf{Proof-of-location is fake; the location declared in the peer-to-peer overlay is real.} This situation is addressed in the same way of the previous one. \item \textbf{Proof-of-location is real; the location declared in the peer-to-peer overlay is fake.} Also this case, which is probably the most intuitive, is resolved like the second one. \end{enumerate}

-Hence, collusion is hindered by information provided by peers belonging to the location-based peer-to-peer overlay.
+In most cases, colluding peers can be detected by honest peers, thanks to the short-range communication technology.
+Moreover, it is unlikely that the whole list of peers provided by the peer-to-peer neighborhood monitoring protocol is made of colluding peers.
+For the sake of precision, the following three scenarios are possible. \begin{enumerate} \item Proof of location and location declared in the peer-to-peer overlay are identical and both false.
+If a peer receives a proof of location concerning two other peers that claim to be close to it, it verifies that at least one of the two peers can be contacted with the short-range communication technology; if not, the proof of location is discarded. \item Proof of location and location declared in the peer-to-peer overlay are different; one of them or both are false.
+If a peer receives from another peer a proof of location concerning the latter peer and related to a geographic location that is different from the one provided by the peer-to-peer overlay, such a proof of location is immediately discarded. \item Two peers collude to build a false proof of location for one of them.
+The proof may be received by a honest peer that is far from the considered location and cannot contact the colluding nodes with the short-range communication technology.
+In this case, the honest peer may either immediately discard the proof of location (conservative approach) or make a more contemplated decision, by evaluating the betweenness of the two suspect peers, according to the procedure illustrated in Subsection 3.2. \end{enumerate} Hence, collusion is hindered by information provided by peers belonging to the LBS-oriented peer-to-peer overlay.

+Moreover, large groups of colluding peers (Sybil groups) occupying a specific geographical space and discarding all proof of location requests from honest peers, would be be easily detected.
+Indeed, colluding peers should move in a coordinated way, which is not easy especially for very large groups.
+On the other hand, if they don't move, they would be highly suspect.